 Thus, the nature of this challenge has recently changed.
 Nowadays, there are more touchpoints between brands and consumers than ever.
 Companies have a wide range of platforms and devices that can be used for improving their brand awareness.
 Each of them can provide an opportunity to find and select the kind of leads they find relevant.

-As a SMEs owner, until now you are probably aware that if you want to generate leads, you need to precisely identify your target and build interest for your solution.
+As an SMEs owner, until now you are probably aware that if you want to generate leads, you need to precisely identify your target and build interest for your solution as well.

 What exactly should you do to convert your traffic into warm leads?